-The Walking the Middle Path course helps parents learn how to find a balanced, flexible approach in their thinking, communication, and relationships.
+The Parenting teens course helps parents learn how to find a balanced, flexible approach in their thinking, communication, and relationships.

 This course introduces the idea of dialectics—the ability to hold two seemingly opposite ideas at the same time.
 For example, “My teen is doing the best they can and they need to do better.”
 It’s not about being indecisive or passive—it’s about moving away from black-and-white thinking and toward more nuanced, effective responses.